danieltjw/aifutures/README.md

 Unlike human hand-coded expert systems, Narrow AIs with neural networks can scale and learn on their own with less human involvement.

-As narrow AI systems get more complex they can become more difficult to interpret by us.
-Like the weather, we not fully predict or completely control it.
+As Narrow AI systems get more complex they can become more difficult to interpret by us.
+Like the weather, we cannot fully predict or completely control it.

 Narrow AI do not yet have human-like autonomy or intentions and are directed by a human actor.